COMPANY THAT MADE DEFECTIVE PRODUCT RESPONSIBLE FOR INJURY

 In February 2014, General Motors recalled almost 800,000 small cars because the ignition switch could slip out of the “run” position, shutting off the engine, as well as safety features (like airbags), while the car was being driven.
 The recall eventually expanded to 2.59 million vehicles.
 Before and since the date of the recall, many Americans have been injured or killed as a result of these defective ignition switches.

 According to reports, the email chain “from December through February shows that a contract employee for GM inquired about the parts on Dec.
-18, 2013, and ordered them from Delphi the following day, in preparation to replace parts on 500,000 to over 700,000 vehicles,” but GM “did not report a safety defect to the National Highway Traffic Safety Administration until 51 days later, on Feb.
+18, 2013, and ordered them from Delphi the following day.
+They were preparing to replace parts on 500,000 to over 700,000 vehicles,” but GM “did not report a safety defect to the National Highway Traffic Safety Administration until 51 days later, on Feb.
 7, 2014.”

-Why didn’t GM alert drivers sooner about this defect in the product?
+Why didn’t GM alert drivers sooner about this defect in their product?
 That was the question being asked by the consumers and the families of the people injured or killed.
-The lawyer who disclosed the e-mails said that between the time the purchase order for these replacement ignition switches was made and the time when the recalls were announced, multiple accidents occurred.
+The attorney who disclosed the e-mails said that between the time the purchase order for these replacement ignition switches was made and the time when the recalls were announced, multiple accidents occurred.
 Of his clients alone, this included 45 accidents and one death.

-Every day consumers throughout the United States are seriously injured or killed by poorly designed or defectively manufactured products or equipment that malfunctioned or broke.
+Every day, consumers throughout the United States are seriously injured or killed by poorly designed or defectively manufactured products or equipment that malfunctioned or broke.
 Too often, as seems to be the case with General Motors in the situation above, corporations place a greater priority on profits than they do safe design and quality control of their manufacturing processes or the risk to their reputation and bottom line if they report a defect in their product.
 This places consumers’ lives in jeopardy.

-DEFECTIVE PRODUCT LIABILITY IN MINNESOTA
+DEFECTIVE PRODUCT INJURY COMPENSATION IN MINNESOTA

 2) The manufacturer is in a better position to pay for the medical bills and other costs for the person injured by a defective product or defective equipment because that is the business they are in and they can spread the cost over the many sales that they make – versus the unlucky injured person having to pay the whole cost themselves.

 WHAT TO DO IF YOU ARE INJURED BY A DEFECTIVE PRODUCT IN MN

-To successfully pursue a product liability claim after an injury, MN law requires that the claimant must prove (1) that he or she was injured, (2) that the manufacturer’s product caused the injury, (3) that the injury resulted from a defect in the manufacturer’s product, and (4) that the defect existed in the product when it was sold by the manufacturer.
+To successfully pursue a product liability claim after an injury, MN law requires that the injured person must prove (1) that he or she was injured, (2) that the manufacturer’s product caused the injury, (3) that the injury resulted from a defect in the manufacturer’s product, and (4) that the defect existed in the product when it was sold by the manufacturer.
 To meet these requirements, you have to be able to show strong evidence.
 Our lawyers have helped many people in product accident cases prove their case and get fair compensation for their injuries.

 A lawyer in our office successfully represented a man whose foot was amputated because a trailer hitch malfunctioned when a bolt broke and the hitch crushed his foot.
 We were successful because our client’s family saved the hitch and the broken bolt which allowed us to identify and prove the defect.
 In other words, save the whole product and all its parts.
 It is very important to save the product, including broken pieces and everything affected.
 DON’T throw ANYTHING away or get ANYTHING fixed.
 Also save anything that is burned or damaged by the defective product.
 If you happen to still have the packaging or the receipt for the product, that is helpful as well.

 The next most important thing to know and do if you are injured by a defective product is TAKE PICTURES, and GET THE NAMES and phone numbers of witnesses.

 A product liability injury attorney can answer your questions and offer guidance in the wake of any type of injury or the loss of a loved one caused by a dangerous or defective product.
 Because these cases usually involve an injured consumer fighting a large corporation, it is critical to involve a personal injury attorney who is experienced in product liability cases.
 We tirelessly battle large corporations and insurance companies to get our clients the compensation they deserve.